ltrgoddard/thesis/temp.markdown

 Socialist-Feminism in the UK’ (unpublished doctoral thesis, University of Southern California, 2012)

+Spearing, A.C., *Readings in Medieval Poetry* (Cambridge: Cambridge University Press, 1989)

 Spiegelberg, Herbert, *The Phenomenological Movement* (The Hague:
 Martinus Nijhoff, 1959)

-Stansky, Peter, *Edward Upward: Art and Life* (London: Enitharmon, 2016)
+Stansky, Peter, *Edward Upward: Art and Life* (London: Enitharmon Press, 2016)

 Steele, Laura, ‘Comedy and the Conceptual in Douglas Oliver’s *The Harmless Building*’, *Intercapillary Space* (September 2006),